kumpmati/superactions-docs/guide/getting-started.md

 The load function is what tells the client what endpoints and actions are available.

 In order to access the endpoint on the client, we need to load the endpoint using `+page.server.ts` or `+layout.server.ts`.
-Simply import the handler that you created previously using the `superAPI` function, and return its actions like so:
+Simply import the handler that you created previously using the `endpoint` function, and return its actions like so:

 ```ts
 // src/routes/+page.layout.ts